schoeberl/cae-lab/finasgmt/README.md

 ## Tasks

-In this assignment you have x tasks to fulfill.
+This assignment is organized in three tasks with example code given to you.
+Feel free to write your own test cases, which can also share with your fellow students.
+The tasks are here only to help you to organize your work.
+You do not need to hand in any results when completing a task.

 ### Task 1

-In this task you have to write the main simulator.
-Your simulator must support reading an input file containing a RISC-V program and write the output file after execution.
-It must also support executing the program instructions in order and support the base arithmetic instructions.
+In this task you will start programming your simulator with support of basic RISC-V instructions.
+To benefit best from the given example programs, your simulator should be able to read an input file containing a RISC-V program and write the output file after execution.
+The example programs just contain basic instruction and no control flow changes.
+Therefore, you can simply execute the instructions in order.

 ### Task 2

-In this task you must extend your simulator by adding a PC and support reading instructions based on it.
-Furthermore, you must support all the base branching instructions, i.e., in case a branch should be taken your simulator must update the PC according to the instruction.
+In this task you will extend your simulator by adding a program counter (PC) to support branch instructions.
+Furthermore, you will add all the base branching instructions, i.e., in case a branch should be taken your simulator must update the PC according to the instruction.

 ### Task 3

-Function calls.
+Within task 3 you will add support for function calls and load and store instructions.
+Have a strategy how you will handle (initialize) the stack pointer (SP).

 ## Testing